Debt consolidation loanS in canada

 Not all debt consolidation loan companies are created equal

-When researching companies who provide debt consolidation loans, make sure you confirm the interest rate you will be paying on it.
+When researching companies who provide debt consolidation loans, be sure to confirm the interest rate you will be paying on it.
 The interest rate on the debt consolidation loan should be lower than the rates on your other debts so that you end up with a lower monthly payment.
-This enables you to save money, pay your debts more quickly, and leaves you with fewer bills to keep track of.
+This enables you to save money and pay your debts more quickly, and leaves you with fewer bills to keep track of.
 Remember to also ask about any additional management or service fees that will be charged.

 Qualifying for a debt consolidation loan

 In most cases, you must have either a job or another source of income that demonstrates you can repay the loan.
-In addition, you may need a co-signer for the loan or be required to provide collateral – an asset, such as your house or car, which you pledge to the lender as security to ensure you repay the loan.
+In addition, you may need a co-signer for the loan or be required to provide collateral, such as your house or car, which you pledge to the lender as security to ensure you repay the loan.

 One of the most popular kinds of debt consolidation loan involves refinancing a home.
 If the value of a house or a condominium that you own has increased beyond the value of the mortgage you hold on the property, you may be able to renew for a larger mortgage, or take out a second mortgage.
 You would use the mortgage funds to pay off high interest debts and pay only one monthly mortgage payment at a lower rate of interest.

-Furthermore, after obtaining a debt consolidation loan, you should destroy all of - or at least most of - your credit cards.
-Do not leave unpaid balances on your credit cards or you will get back into trouble.
+Furthermore, after obtaining a debt consolidation loan, you should destroy all - or at least most – of your credit cards.
+Leaving unpaid balances on your credit cards will likely get you back into trouble.

-For complete information about alternative options to a debt consolidation loan, and to answer your questions thoroughly, we encourage you to contact your local BDO office or request a call.
+For information about alternative options to a debt consolidation loan contact your local BDO office or request a call.